Descendants of Robert Vance

 1870 in Jefferson Township, Guernsey County, Ohio, at the home of his daughter

-Elizabeth Vance Kimble, and was buried on the farm of his brother Robert in
+Elizabeth Vance Kimball, and was buried on the farm of his brother Robert in

 Washington Township, Guernsey County, Ohio.